spotify-web-api-java/spotify-web-api-java/README.md

 ## Install

 As of version 1.4.5 the artifact is available through Maven Central.
+(All artifacts are available at https://oss.sonatype.org/#nexus-search;quick~spotify-web-api-java.)

 Get the latest version: